Business Loans

 Content was accurate at the time of publication.

-Bookkeeping involves tracking and recording the daily financial transactions of a business.
-Businesses then use those records to prepare financial statements, file tax returns and gain the insight needed to make informed financial decisions.
+Bookkeeping involves tracking your business’s financial transactions, including both income and expenses.
+Businesses use these records to prepare financial statements, assess cash flow, file tax returns and gain the insight needed to make informed decisions.

 Bookkeeping is a process that tracks and records business-related financial transactions.
-Bookkeepers gather information from bank and credit card transactions, invoices, receipts, bills, payroll records and other sources, then summarizes it into reports that show the business’s assets, liabilities, revenues and expenses.
+Bookkeepers gather information from bank and credit card transactions, invoices, receipts, bills, payroll records and other sources, often recording the data in bookkeeping software.
+This information can be used to assess a business’s assets, liabilities, revenues, expenses and cash flow.

-Bookkeeping is essential for businesses of all sizes, as it allows them to prepare accurate financial statements and file tax returns.
-Using the reports generated by a bookkeeper, business owners and leaders can apply for business loans or grants and make more informed business decisions.
+Bookkeeping is essential for businesses of all sizes, as it allows them to prepare accurate financial statements, file tax returns and make informed financial decisions.
+These reports are also essential when businesses want to apply for business loans or grants.

 What does a bookkeeper do?